arnigeir/lsd/readme.md

-If the Library database already exists this method has no effect but it is better to call it in the case the database does not already exist as that will throw exceptions when trying to access the database.
+If the Library database already exists this method has no effect but it is better to call it in the case the database does not already exist as that will throw exceptions when trying to access the database that does not exist.

 The Catalog object
 ---

-When the Library database has been created we can call its Create method to create some catalogs.
-A catalog is simply a object storage for similar objects.
-That does not mean you cannot store different objects in a single catalogue but a database with catalog names corresponding to object types is easier to use.
+Each database can contain one ore more catalogs.
+A catalog is simply a object storage for similar objects, like Books, Authors and the like.
+You can of course store all your different objects in a single catalog but using descriptive catalog name for each type of object is much easier to understand and maintain.

 Create a new catalog
 ---